sparkplugstudios/sparkplugstudios.github.io/_posts/2022-02-15-a-circuit-python-library-for-the-PAA5100JE.md

 ```
 <span class="caption">Code 3: Initialising the PAA5100EJ</span>

-Next we initialise and make a reference to the paa5100ej class.
-As we do so we pass to it both the aforementioned references to the SPI and CS pins.
-The class then utilises this information to create a new SPIDevice that handles the SPI interface and allows us to communicate with the sensor.

 Finally we create two properties to store any movement outputted from sensor in both the x and y direction.
 These properties are updated each loop of the main class as a means of storing the cumulative movement detected by the sensor.
-With our setup complete lets move onto the main loop.

 ```
 tx = 0